kaoudis/vulnparty-js/doc/vulns.md

 ### GET /cors-anywhere
 The [cors-anywhere](https://github.com/Rob--W/cors-anywhere/blob/master/lib/help.txt) package proxies requests, but adds CORS headers, and automatically follows redirects.

-If you set up a proxy or reverse proxy without any security hardening or restriction on what can be requested through your proxy you may however end up unintentionally enabling LFI, RFI, attackers who wish to map your internal network, and other variants on request forgery.
+If you set up a proxy or reverse proxy without any security hardening or restriction on what can be requested through your proxy you may unintentionally enable LFI, RFI, mapping your internal network, and other variants on request forgery.

 #### Hardening `cors-anywhere`
 Some general guidance for safer usage of `cors-anywhere`, expanding on their setup [documentation](https://github.com/Rob--W/cors-anywhere#documentation):